erevos-13/loco-translate-cli/README.md

 # loco-translate-cli

-Is just a cli for translate from loco and add the files you want in the project
+It is just a cli for translate for loco and adding the files you want in the project

 ---

 ## Description

-This is simple project of CLI that you can pass your json translate files and it will download the files from loco and add it to your project.
+This is a simple project of CLI that you can pass your JSON translate files and it will download the files from loco and add it to your project.

 ## Installation